 The American Kestrel is the smallest falcon found in North America.
 Once declining and at risk of extinction, the kestrel population has rebounded thanks in large part to conservation efforts including the placement of specially designed kestrel nesting boxes.

-Kestrels are cavity-nesting birds, but they cannot excavate their own nest sites and rely on finding natural cavities in old trees and the abandoned holes of woodpeckers.
-When natural nesting sites are in short supply, the kestrels will adopt a man-made nesting box to raise their young.
+Kestrels are cavity-nesting birds, but they cannot excavate their own nest sites.
+Instead, they rely on finding natural cavities in old trees or the abandoned hole of a woodpecker.
+When natural nesting sites are in short supply, kestrels will adopt a man-made nesting box to raise their young.

-A feature of these kestrel nesting box plans is the addition of a small fledgling shelf mounted inside the nesting box.
-It allows the baby kestrels to look out of the box while waiting for their parents to arrive with their next meal.
+The plans for building this kestrel nest box includes the addition of a small fledgling shelf mounted to inside of the box.
+The ledge lets the baby kestrels look out of the box while waiting for their parents to arrive with their next meal.

 Cut a 1" x 12" cedar or pine board into the following parts:

 - Front (part A): 11 " W x 18" L

 - Back (part B): 11 "W x 24"L

 - Sides: (part C) 9" W x 20" L (Qty = 2)